Subaru-PFS/doc/development-management/developement_practice.rst

 +-------------+------------------------------+-----------------+

-If finding something to modify the above files, the developers should contact to the custodian.
+If finding something to modify the above files, the developer should contact to the custodian.

 System-level (L2) requirements relating with PFS software developement